Skills First is committed to fairer outcomes for all Victorians

 Industry at the forefront

-A new Workforce Training Innovation Fund will provide funding for new training programs and products, projects or initiatives.
+The Workforce Training Innovation Fund will provide funding for new training programs and products, projects or initiatives.
 This will include specialised curriculum development and applied research that develops new skills where there are identified gaps for new, emerging and priority sectors.
 The fund will support strong partnerships between industry, TAFEs, dual sector universities and high quality training providers.

 Supporting jobs in our regions

-Training to meet the unique skills needs of regional areas and specialised training will be supported through an initial $30 million in funds for 2017.
+Training to meet the unique skills needs of regional areas and specialised training will be supported through $30 million in funds for 2017.
 The Regional and Specialist Training Fund will ensure there is training in regions and industries where the current system lacks the ability to meet the needs of local businesses.

 An initial $20 million in funds for 2017 will support high needs learners who need extra help and encouragement in education and training.
 The Reconnect program will be extended to the end of 2017, supporting an extra 3,300 students.